 At Java Jake's we are passionate about coffee and intend to focus on consistently serving the highest quality product by:

-We intend to mainly focus on specialty coffees including espresso, cappuccinos, mochas, etc. as the profit margins are much higher than regular coffee.
-To command a higher price for regular coffee we will not use drip machines.
-Instead, each cup will be single served using a bodum, so that every cup is up-to-the-minute fresh and delicious.
+We intend to focus on specialty coffees including espresso, cappuccinos, mochas, etc. as the profit margins are much higher than regular coffee.
+To command a higher price for regular coffee, we will not use drip machines.
+Instead, each cup will be single served using a coffee press so that every cup is up-to-the-minute fresh and delicious.

 Our pricing will be competitive with the higher end of the market.
 We believe that customers will be happy to pay top prices for a great cup of coffee.

 We will be offering counter service in a professionally designed, cozy, inviting interior space.
-Interior seating will be a mix of smaller individual tables for intimacy and longer, bench style ones for larger groups.
+Interior seating will be a mix of smaller individual tables for intimacy, and longer, bench-style ones for larger groups.
 Exterior seating will consist of weatherproof tables and chairs with available sunshade umbrellas.
-We intend to be open from 7:30 AM to 9:00 PM weekdays, and 9:00 AM to 9:00 PM weekends.
+We intend to be open from 6:30 a.m.-9 p.m. on weekdays, and 7 a.m.-9 p.m. on weekends.

-In addition to cash, credit, and debit payment we will also be accepting Apple Pay for purchases.
+In addition to cash, credit, and debit, we also will be accepting Apple Pay for purchases.

 Advertising and Promotion

-Social media: Daily specials will be announced on Facebook and Twitter
+- Daily specials announced on Facebook, Instagram, and Twitter

-Statistics demonstrate that loyalty cards are highly effective—Java Jake's will use a custom designed rewards card to promote repeat business.
+Statistics demonstrate that loyalty cards are highly effective, and Java Jake's will use a custom-designed rewards card to promote repeat business.

 Section 5: Ownership and Management Plan

-This section describes the legal structure, ownership, and (if applicable) the management and staffing requirements of your business.
-See How to Write The Management Plan Section of the Business Plan.
+Describe the legal structure, ownership, and (if applicable) the management and staffing requirements of your business.

 Java Jake's Coffee House is a private corporation registered in the state of Texas.
-The business is currently 100 percent owned by Jack Valdez and Juanita Sanchez:
+The business is 100% owned by Jack Valdez and Juanita Sanchez:

-Owners Jack and Juanita will co-manage the business (at least one will be present at all times during opening hours).
-Both owners have previous food service management experience and are trained, experienced baristas.
+Owners Jack and Juanita will co-manage the business, and at least one will be present at all times during open hours.
+Both owners have previous food service management experience and are trained and experienced baristas.